kitbs/stubs/README.md

 Becomes `{{resource}}` `{{plural}}` `{{lower}}` in the stubs.
 [View examples](https://github.com/dillingham/stubs/tree/master/tests/stubs).

+**What about IDE errors?**

-Note: optionally append `.stub` to filenames to avoid IDE errors.
+Append `.stub` to filenames to avoid IDE errors, it is removed during render.

 ## Stub Hooks